What is Inbound Marketing and Why Does It Matter?

 The engagement stage begins when you collect that contact information.
 It then follows your audience through the funnel and into their becoming happy customers.
 You'll notice we didn't say it ended there.
 That's because the engagement you start when you collect a new person's contact info never ends.
 They've given you permission to email them occasionally, so use the trust you've established to keep them updated on your industry, give them special holiday offers, or offer customer referral bonuses, for example.

 This stage also encompasses your interactions with social media followers.
-By being consistent in your content offerings, engaging with followers as your authentic self, and being open and honest in your dealings with the public, you're solidifying your reputation.
+You're solidifying your reputation by being consistent in your content offerings, engaging with followers as your authentic self, and being open and honest in your dealings with the public.
 And in the world of inbound marketing, your reputation is gold.
 It's what generates the goodwill your customers have toward you.
-It makes them actively want to spread your marketing message by word of mouth to their followers and friends.
-And it’s what you'll be relying on as we enter the third and final stage of the inbound marketing journey:
+It makes them actively want to spread your marketing message to their followers and friends by word of mouth.
+And it's what you'll be relying on as we enter the third and final stage of the inbound marketing journey: